 The agent gave me an address where the extra visors can be mailed back at our expense to get a refund once they receive and process the return.
 They took advantage of an elderly man who is in the early stages of dementia.

-Review about: Bulbhead Customer Care.
+Product or Service Mentioned: Bulbhead Customer Care.

 Reason of review: Deceptive Practices.